 To access the full study, visit: https://www.optionseducation.org/news/research_articles.html.

-Celebrating its 25th anniversary, OIC is an industry resource funded by OCC, the world’s largest equity derivatives clearing organization.
+Celebrating its 25th anniversary, OIC is an industry resource provided by OCC, the world’s largest equity derivatives clearing organization.
 Its mission is to provide free and unbiased education to retail investors, financial advisors and institutions about the benefits and risks of exchange-listed options.
-Managed by OCC, OIC offers education which includes webinars, podcasts, videos, seminars, self-directed online courses, mobile tools, and live help.
-OIC's Roundtable is the independent governing body of the Council and is comprised of representatives from the exchanges, member brokerage firms and OCC.
+OIC offers education which includes webinars, online classes, podcasts, videos, investing tools, and live help.
+OIC’s Roundtable is OIC’s advisory group and is comprised of representatives from the exchanges, member brokerage firms and OCC.
 For more information on the educational services OIC provides for investors, visit www.OptionsEducation.org.